bonninr/rusty-pipes/readme.md

 The number of frames used in the internal audio buffer.
 Higher numbers work on slower computers, but introduce more latency.
 Fast PCs can use lower values like 256.
 If you get distorted or choppy audio, raise that number.
 When using reverb, it is recommended to use a value that is a power of 2, like 256, 512 or 1024.

+### Preload frames

+Loads the first few audio frames of every sample into RAM.
+Whenever a sample is being played, the first few milliseconds will from straight from RAM, giving your disk time to read the rest of the sample.
+The amount of RAM this takes depends on how many stops and samples your organ uses.
+On a well-sized organ the default of 16384 frames uses around 3GB of RAM.

 ### Precaching

-Loads all samples into RAM on startup, just like other virtual pipe organ programs.
+Loads all samples completely into RAM on startup.
 Use this if your disk is too slow or you are not happy with the latency of streaming samples.
+Note that if you enable precaching, the "preload frames" setting becomes meaningless since all sample data is loaded into RAM.

 ### Convert to 16 bit